MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 ## Creating symbols packages

-Using the `nuget pack` command, you can create a normal .nupkg and a .symbols.nupkg file with the `-symbol` option. *The symbols package must contain both the .dll and .pdb file, together with the source files*.
+Using the `nuget pack` command, you can create a normal .nupkg and a .symbols.nupkg file with the `-symbols` option. *The symbols package must contain both the .dll and .pdb file, together with the source files*.
 Check the [NuGet documentation](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages) for more information and an example of a .nuspec file.

 ## Pushing symbols packages to MyGet